-To be issued with a with an EASA Commercial Pilot’s Licence, you must be the holder of a valid class 1 medical certificate issued by the same EASA member state (or the UK CAA to be issued with a UK licence), who will issue your licence (the ‘State Of Licence Issue’, or ‘SOLI’).
+To be issued with an EASA or a UK CAA Commercial Pilot’s Licence, you must be the holder of a valid class 1 medical certificate issued by the same EASA member state (or the UK CAA to be issued with a UK licence), who will issue your licence (the ‘State Of Licence Issue’, or ‘SOLI’).
 To exercise the privileges of the licence your class 1 medical certificate must remain valid.

-However, to be issued with a with an EASA Private Pilot’s Licence, you must be the holder of a valid class 2 medical certificate issued by the SOLI.
+However, to be issued with an EASA Private Pilot’s Licence, you must be the holder of a valid class 2 medical certificate issued by the SOLI.
 To exercise the privileges of the licence your class 2 medical certificate must remain valid.
 The same applies to UK licences.
 Your UK CAA class 2 medical must be valid.

 In most states, the cost of a class 1 initial medical examination and certificate is considerably greater than the class 2.
-For example, in the UK there are three Aviation Medical Centres (AeMC) which can do the initial class 1 medical and their charges range from £636 to £696 including VAT whereas there are many Aviation Medical Examiners (AME) authorised to do the class 2 initial examination and fees of £180 are typical.
+For example, in the UK there are three Aviation Medical Centres (AeMC) which can do the initial class 1 medical and their charges are between £635- £700 including VAT whereas there are many Aviation Medical Examiners (AME) authorised to do the class 2 initial examination and fees of £180 are typical.
 However, Class 1 Medicals can be considerably more expensive, if the UK CAA or EASA state requires a referral to an AME, if the applicant has a medical concern which requires further investigation.
-Revalidation of a class 1 is typically £175 and £150 for a class 2 and both can be done by any AME.
+Revalidation of a class 1 is between £150 – £180 for a class 2 and both can be done by any AME.

 A class 1 medical certificate has a validity period of 12 months for most pilots who are under 60 years old, whereas a class 2 is valid for 60 months for under 40-year olds and 24 months for pilots aged 40-50 years.